ma-mitsuya/review-and-assessment-powered-by-intelligent-documentation/.amazonq/rules/frontend.md

-# Frontend 特記事項
+# Frontend Special Notes

-## 基本
+## Basics

 - vite React SPA
 - tailwind
-  - **スタイリングは必ず frontend/tailwind.config.js を使うこと**
+  - **Styling must always use frontend/tailwind.config.js**
-    - frontend/tailwind.config.js の修正は厳禁
+    - Modification of frontend/tailwind.config.js is strictly forbidden
-- ディレクトリ構成
+- Directory structure
-  - pages, hooks,　 compoments などから構成
+  - Composed of pages, hooks, components, etc.
-  - API フェッチは標準の fetch 利用
+  - API fetching uses standard fetch
-    - useFetch を利用すること
+    - Must use useFetch
-  - SWR 利用
+  - SWR is used
-  - hooks などアプリ共通で使うものは src のルートに配置で良いが、基本は feature ベースを採用
+  - Items used commonly across the app like hooks can be placed at the src root, but basically adopt a feature-based approach
-    - 機能ごとに features/\*ディレクトリを作成し、その下に hooks, components, etc を配置
+    - Create features/\* directories for each function, placing hooks, components, etc. under them
-- 実装の前に一度バックエンドのエンドポイントを見て把握すること
+- Before implementation, check and understand the backend endpoints
-  - .amazonq/rules/api_specs 下に記載
+  - Detailed in .amazonq/rules/api_specs

-## 言語
+## Language

-- すべて TypeScript。JavaScript 厳禁
+- All TypeScript.
+JavaScript strictly forbidden
-- CommonJS は厳禁。いかなる時も ES Modules (ESM)利用すること
+- CommonJS strictly forbidden.
+ES Modules (ESM) must be used at all times

-## コアコンポーネントの利用
+## Core Component Usage

-- 実装の際は必ず frontend/src/components に下にあるコンポーネントの利用を試みよ
+- When implementing, always attempt to use components under frontend/src/components
-  - e.g. ボタンを利用する場合など。なお不足の場合は継承したボタンを各 features/components 下に作成せよ
+  - e.g., when using buttons.
+If insufficient, create inherited buttons under respective features/components
-  - 特に<button>タグの乱用が見受けられます。必ず component を利用せよ
+  - Especially avoid overusing the <button> tag.
+Always use components

-## アイコン
+## Icons

-- SVG は利用禁止、必ず react-icons 利用せよ
+- SVG usage is prohibited, always use react-icons